A classic Christmas cookie, these gluten free thumbprint cookies will sparkle on your holiday tray this year!

 Thumbprint cookies have always been one of my most favorite Christmas cookies (a close second are my playful gluten free chocolate waffle iron cookies).
 That always seemed bizarre.
-I was never really into nuts, especially walnuts, and jelly I could take or leave in most instances.
+I was never really into nuts…especially walnuts, and jelly I could take or leave in most instances.

 But somehow…when these few ingredients come together, the cookies created take on a magical flavor.

 A rich, buttery cookie off-set by the toasted nuts and some homemade jam.